draddo11/100-days-of-code/r2-log.md

 ## R2D12
 Got the sql corse started installed and run pop sql ..got some basic commands like CREATE , ADD really exciting stuff .

+##R2D13
+Did some more sql,starting my day with the vue handbook